There’s lots of detail here so grab yourself a nice cup of tea and let’s get started.

 What is a UX Review?

-A UX review is where an experienced UX practitioner takes data, insights, and business metrics and asses the quality user experience of a website or app and makes recommendations based on evidence to make improvements.
+A UX review is where an experienced UX practitioner takes data, insights, and business metrics and asses the quality user experience of a website, app or other digital product and makes recommendations based on evidence to make improvements.

 Why conduct a UX review?

 The best way to improve a user experience is to conduct research with users.
 However time and budget constraints mean that is not always possible.
 Reasons why you’d conduct a UX review rather than user research (“>Taken from my 2015 article)

 - Quick results: user research and analysis takes at least three weeks.

 - Limited budget: the £6–10,000 cost to run user research is about twice the cost of a UX review.